tryingsomestuff/Minic/README.md

 Now that more features (especially SMP) has come up, I try to keep it under 2500sloc.
 Minic stands for "Minimal Chess".

+## Release

+Have a look in the Dist directory for releases.
+Some more stable/official ones will also be made available as github release.

 ## Strenght
 Quite poor for a chess engine (around 2300) but already way to strong for me !